MSeal/dx/docs/plotting/basic_charts.md

 # Basic Charts

-Here we'll talk about how to plot some basic chart in DEX types using `dx`.
+Here we'll talk about how to plot some basic chart types in DEX using `dx`.

-!!! note "Initial dataset"
+!!! example "Initial dataset"

     We will be using our own built-in DataFrame generation function for these visualizations.
     The values you see may be different if you run the same code in a cell, but the column structure should be very similar (if not identical).